visgraf/mrnet/README.md

 MR-Net is a framework that implements the family of neural networks described in [[1]](#1), and the components for training multi-stage architectures for multiresolution signal representation

-This framework has 3 big components:
+This framework has 3 major components:

 ### Networks